PoisotLab/ms_network_prediction/manuscript.md

 This scarcity of data limits the range of computational tools than can be used by network ecologists.
 Most deep learning methods, for instance, are very data expensive.
-The paucity of data is compounded by a collection of biases that can be found in existing datasets.
-Species interaction datasets are typically dominated by food webs, pollination, and host-parasite networks [@Ings2009EcoNet; @Poisot2020EnvBia].
-This could prove to be a limiting factor when trying to understand or predict networks of *underrepresented* interaction types or when trying to integrate networks of different types [@Fontaine2011EcoEvo], especially given the inherent structural variation of ecological networks [@Michalska-Smith2019TelEco].
+The paucity of data is compounded by a collection of biases in existing datasets.
+Species interaction data are typically dominated by food webs, pollination, and host-parasite networks [@Ings2009EcoNet;
+@Poisot2020EnvBia].
+This could prove to be a limiting factor when trying to understand or predict networks of underrepresented interaction types or when trying to integrate networks of different types [@Fontaine2011EcoEvo], especially given their inherent structural variation [@Michalska-Smith2019TelEco].
 This stresses the need for an integrated, flexible, and data-efficient set of computational tools which will allow us to predict ecological networks accurately from existing and imperfect datasets, but also enable us to perform model validation and comparison with more flexibility than existing tools.
 We argue that @fig:example is an example of the promise of these tools *even* when facing datasets of small size.
 When carefully controlling for overfitting machine learning systems are at least adequate at generalizing.
 The ability to extract and engineer features also serves to bolster our predictive power.
 In short, the current lack of massive datasets must not be an obstacle to prediction; it is an ideal testing ground to understand how little data is sufficient to obtain actionable predictions.

 ### Scaling-up predictions requires scaled-up data